Rajat117/aws-guide/CloudFormation/Overview.md

 - Optional
 - Can be viewed in console or CLI
 - Uses `!ImportValue ExportedName` to locate value
-> Note: You can't delete template if its component is being refernced in other template
+> Note: You can't delete template if its component is being referenced in other template
+> Note: The exported output name must be unique in the region.
 ## Conditional
-Using conditionals statement in template
+Using conditionals statement in template for Resource, Condition & Output.
 E.g the below statment set CreateProdResource to true if EnvType === Prod
 ```
+Parameters:
+    EnvType: 'prod'
 Conditions:
     CreateProdResources: !Equals [!Ref EnvType, prod]
 ```